Juno Wela

 Living Museum Wil, I created a visual system that feels inclusive and intuitive.
 Curation and space design were experience oriented, inviting visitors to paint on canvases and engage in conversations about art therapy.

-I built a visual language that translates the complex discourse around art therapy into curated experiences for over 400 visitors.
+Self-intiated and produced two exhibitions from vision to execution, by building a framework that translates the benefits of art therapy into curated experiences for over 400 visitors.

 Collaboration Partners: